Ultimate Christmas Trifle (On a budget)

 - Finally, enjoy… making sure you delve down through the layers when serving 😉

 Want to try more of my frugal recipes?
 How about…

-Finally, if you sourcing ingredients as part of your larger Christmas shop, make sure you maximising savings by using tools like the asda price guarantee or the PYO multibuy trick via the My Waitrose Card.
+Finally, if you are sourcing ingredients as part of your larger Christmas shop, make sure you maximise savings by using tools like the Asda price guarantee or the PYO multibuy trick via the My Waitrose Card.